tsyne/tsyne/README.md

 **Elegant TypeScript wrapper for Fyne - Build beautiful cross-platform desktop UIs with Node.js**

-Tsyne brings the power of [Fyne](https://fyne.io/), a modern Go UI toolkit, to the TypeScript/Node.js ecosystem with an elegant, declarative API inspired by Ruby's Shoes DSL and QML.
+Tsyne brings the power of [Fyne](https://fyne.io/), a modern Go UI toolkit, to the TypeScript/Node.js ecosystem with an elegant, pseudo-declarative API inspired by Ruby's Shoes DSL and QML.

 ## Why Tsyne?

-- **Elegant Syntax**: Declarative, terse UI markup with closures (inspired by Ruby/Groovy DSL patterns)
+- **Elegant Syntax**: Pseudo-declarative, terse UI markup with closures (inspired by Ruby/Groovy DSL patterns)
 - **Cross-Platform**: Build native apps for macOS, Windows, and Linux from a single codebase
 - **Type-Safe**: Full TypeScript support with complete type definitions
 - **Easy Integration**: Simple npm package that's quick to add to any Node.js project